Al-Wakwak: Identification with civilisations

+The full transcription of the Wakwak account in Ajayeb al-Hind is as follows:

-— Buzurg Ibn Shahriyar of Ramhormuz, Ajaib al-HindThe writer says that the inhabitants of Waqwaq are numerous in number, with some of them resemble the Turks in appearance.
-They are the most industrious of all Allah’s creatures but is said to be treacherous, cunning and lying.
+The writer says that the inhabitants of Waqwaq are numerous in number, and some of them resemble the Turks in appearance.
+They are the most industrious of all Allah’s creatures but are said to be treacherous, cunning and lying.

 The waqwaq tree

-Tongdian by Du Huan mentions an Arab account of a tree growing little children.

-In the Kitab al-Bulhan, the painting titled the ‘Tree of Waq Waq’ is rather extraordinary because it illustrates the way in which the all-female population reproduces and self-perpetuates.
+In the Book of Wonders, the painting titled the "Tree of Waq Waq" is rather extraordinary because it illustrates how the all-female population reproduces and self-perpetuates.
 Female figures grow from the tree as if they mature like fruit until they are ripened and they drop to the ground emitting a cry that sounds like 'Waq Waq!'

 An Andalusi version mentions beautiful women as the fruit of the tree.

-Mauny thinks this may be the pandanus tree, called Bakkuwan by the Bataks of Indonesia and grown in Madagascar where it is called Vakwa.
+Mauny thinks this may be the pandanus, called Bakkuwan by the Batak peoples of Indonesia and grown in Madagascar, where it is called Vakwa.

+The Tongdian, an 8th century Chinese encyclopedia by Du Huan, mentions an Arab account of a tree growing little children.